 Act with integrity, rigor and self-awareness.
 Take sustainability into consideration.
 Be consistent in reporting and tell people how you are doing.
 This is a long-term, not short-term strategy.

 Start with social listening; having a well-communicated culture that is focused on an institution’s people and the communities in which they live and work.
 Only 24 percent of respondents expect that businesses will “make the world a better place,” while 54 percent say they will refuse to do business with companies that do not.
 Consumers are sending a crystal clear message with this finding.
 Companies that are listening to their customers on this will gain the greatest advantage.

 Listen, share information and improve products.
 Do not be afraid to acknowledge problems but be sure to take steps to solve them.

 It is vital to communicate across all platforms and in every priority area – operations, purpose, products and services, engagement and integrity.
 Eighty-three percent of those we surveyed told us that “keeps my family safe” was an essential attribute – but only 56 percent thought the financial services industry was performing well on this measure.
 Strengthening collaborative approaches to data security and privacy, standing for consumer protection and making sure the institutions themselves remain strong will help to close the gap.

-The good news is that the 2015 Edelman Financial Services Trust Barometer shows a public willing to partner and engage and one that is open to innovation.
+The good news is that the 2015 Edelman Trust Barometer for the Financial Services Sector shows a public willing to partner and engage and one that is open to innovation.
 Now is our chance to build on that.
 We need to make them aware of what the industry is doing to improve security, safeguard our financial systems and bring greater access to developing communities around the world.